napari/docs/docs/plugins/advanced_topics/index.md

 # Advanced Topics

 Some plugin developers may find more **in-depth, technical information** helpful.
 This section describes topics, such as:
-- specifications for napari's plugin ecosystem using the standard plugin engine `npe2`.
+- specifications for napari's plugin ecosystem using the plugin engine `npe2`.
-- migration to the present standard plugin engine `npe2` from the deprecated plugin engine, napari plugin engine v1.
+- migration to `npe2` from the deprecated napari plugin engine v1.

-- reference documentation about the deprecated napari plugin engine v1.
+## npe2: napari plugin engine v2

-## npe2 advanced topics and reference

 ::::{grid}
 :::{grid-item-card} npe2 manifest reference